At Cline Family Cellars we seek complexity, elegance, power and sense of place in every wine we make.

 To preserve delicate flavors, our winemakers sometimes choose to make wines without oak.
 This approach allows bright flavors and crisp acidity to shine in their purest “no-oak” form in delicate and aromatic wines.

 No animal-derived products are used in a Cline wine carrying this icon.
 Simply put, it means no protein fining agents.
-Rather than egg whites, gelatin and isinglass many wineries use to reduce tannins, our winemakers utilize blending techniques and pressing of grape skins to bring tannins into balance.
+Rather than egg whites and gelatin wineries use to reduce tannins, our winemakers utilize blending techniques and pressing of grape skins to bring tannins into balance.

 Wheat, rye or barley protein never come into contact with most Cline wines, so there is no detectable gluten in our finished product.